commercialhaskell/stack/CONTRIBUTING.md

 A [Development Container](https://containers.dev) (or Dev Container for short) allows you to use a container as a full‑featured development environment.

-You can run Dev Containers locally/remotely (with VS Code) or create a [Codespace](https://github.com/features/codespaces) for a branch in a repository to develop online.
+You can run Dev Containers locally/remotely (with VS Code), or create a [Codespace](https://github.com/features/codespaces) for a branch in a repository to develop online.